Strong cost focus

 Variable costs:

 Direct material incl. raw material and components.
-Sourced products incl. small appliances, vacuum cleaners, air conditioners, microwaves, etc.
+Sourced products incl. small appliances, vacuum cleaners, air conditioners, microwaves, etc. Other variable costs incl. direct labor and other variable production costs as well as costs for warranty and logistics.

 Structural costs: